Ovyerus/site/src/pages/about.md

 well as dabble in music production and various other hobbies such as mechanical keyboards. <!-- and 3d printing (soon I hope!) -->

-Important infxormation from me will be signed with the following [Minisign](https://jedisct1.github.io/minisign/) public key:
+Important information from me will be signed with the following [Minisign](https://jedisct1.github.io/minisign/) public key:

 ```